MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/cloudframe-renovate-mainframe-refactor-content.md

 3. You can deploy to a VM in a compute cluster or in a pod that can be deployed in a Kubernetes cluster.
 Java Business Services and applications created via Renovate run equally well on Azure VMs and Azure Kubernetes containers.
 For a more detailed analysis  of compute options, see [this Azure compute service decision tree](../../guide/technology-choices/compute-decision-tree.yml).

-4. Application servers receive the input in the compute clusters and share application state and data by using Azure Cache for Redis or RDMA (Remote Direct Memory Access).
+4. Application servers receive the input in the compute clusters and share application state and data by using Azure Cache for Redis or Remote Direct Memory Access (RDMA).

 5. Business services and applications in the application clusters allow for multiple connections to persistent data sources.
 These data sources can include PaaS services like Azure SQL Database and Azure Cosmos DB, databases on VMs, such as Oracle or Db2, and big data repositories like Azure Databricks and Azure Data Lake.
 Application data services can also connect to streaming data services like Kafka and Azure Stream Analytics.